 The mount should feature a flexible mounting system for an optimal fit.
 Space is limited on an ATV, so you likely won’t have the luxury to mount the auger in the middle of the front rack.

-Many choose to mount the auger mount at the ATV’s front because of the ease of access and acceptable weight distribution combined with a rear storage box or bucket holder system.
+Many choose to mount the auger mount at the ATV’s front because of the ease of access and better weight distribution combined with a rear storage box or bucket holder system.
 More on that later.

 But if you have to buy the tube, you might as well buy the finished product.
 You can pick one up at a relatively reasonable price.

 Install a sturdy front basket to the front cargo rack of your ATV to carry loads of gear.
 Choose one made from metal or impact-resistant plastic.
-Kolpin is a well-known manufacturer that makes good options like Collapsible Flat Basket (link to Amazon).

 - One for keeping the minnow easily accessible.